myitcv/x/gogenerate/_doc/README.md

 ### TODO: flesh out these points

-* New behaviour of `gg` with respect to deleting untyped gen files
+* New behaviour of `gogenerate` with respect to deleting untyped gen files
 * Agree common flags for being verbose... e.g. `-ggv=warning` then use argument expansion (but keep it simple) - select from info, warning, error, and fatal
 * Define whether a generator is package level; that is it only needs to be invoked once (because it scan's the entire package), file level, or other (type level etc)
 * If the template for the generation includes references to any types defined in external packages then it makes sense to do some sort of file-based approach... because this way you can trivially have a generated equivalent that has the same imports